epleaner/emotions-wheel/README.md

 For checking in with yourself.

 Built using React, D3.js, Next, Chakra-UI, and MongoDB, with serverless auth supported by Passport.
-Hosted on Now.
+Hosted on Vercel.

 ## Roadmap